Stefano-Civelli/HypermediaProject-2022/README.md

 $ npm run start

 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For more details check out the [documentation](https://nuxtjs.org).

 ## Special Directories